 It might take 45 minutes.
 But then that’s it.
 Within three sessions, I can be touching them, rubbing on them.
 At first, I don’t even ask them to face up to me.
 I just want both eyes on me.

 With Alita, I was in there, tossing a rope on her.
-My approach was that I’d want to keep a rope on her until she looked at me IMG_3558with both eyes.
+My approach was that I’d want to keep a rope on her until she looked at me with both eyes.
 At some point she’s going to have to look at me, even for a split second, even when she turns.
 I want to build on that.
 As soon as she puts both eyes on me, I’m going to release.
 That rope on her is going to just die.

 If she can’t look at me, I can’t trust her.
 If that pressure is too much for her, then I can’t come in on her side.
 She might at first just pretend.
 But I want her to:

-• bend regularly
+- bend regularly

-• drop her head.
+- drop her head.

-• lick and chew.
+- lick and chew.

 I want to give her the time to do those things.
 I want to build her comfort level.
 I want her to say, ‘I can handle this for just a little be longer and then it’s going to go away.
 Ah, then it’s going to feel good.‘